ivany9/Jorge-Ivan/README.md

 ```
  🥇 Employee Management System

-In this app the user can manipulate infomation  from slq database, The user can call differets scenarios,
-you can see the employee table, roles, add employees, add deparments, and delete employees.
+The Employee Management App is a command line app that allows the user to manipulate data from an sql database.
+The user can manage employee details and add relevant information including Department, Roles, add deparments, add roles, update Managers and roles, and also you can delete an employer when from teh system.

 -Technology